Nootka11/wacDo_v1/README.md

 Enables seamless interaction across user roles and application modules.

 **You can access the frontend here:**

+The frontend is built with React and is deployed on Netlify.

+⚠️ Note: The backend is hosted on Render.
+It may take a minute to wake up on the first request due to cold start delays.
+Please be patient when loading data.
 👉 [Burguer Planet Front on Netlify](https://poetic-strudel-ab45aa.netlify.app/)